dalealleshouse/software-simplicity/Quiz-1.md

 > 1. Essential - software must meet requirements regardless of the inherit
 >    complexity
 > 1. Accidental - the tools used to create software have little bearing on the
 >    problem domain.
+This is the absolute worst type of accidental complexity
+>    because it adds *NO* value to the solution.

 Is it possible to completely eliminate accidental complexity?
 - Yes
 - No

-> No, good design will trend asymptotically toward zero accidental complexity.
+> No, accidental complexity is an asymptote.
+Unless computers are completely
+> removed from the solution, accidental complexity will exist.

 [Go Back](README.md#quiz-1)